rythmengine/rythm-doc/en/template_guide.md

 @bar("foo", true).cache(60 * 60) @// cache invocation result for 1 hour
 ```

-The above statement invoke tag myTag using parameter ["foo", true] and cache the result for one hour.
-Within the next one hour, the tag will not be invoked, instead the cached result will be returned if the parameter passed in are still ["foo", true].
+The above statement invoke template `bar` using parameter ["foo", true] and cache the result for one hour.
+Within the next one hour, the template will not be invoked, instead the cached result will be returned if the parameter passed in are still ["foo", true].

 So you see Rythm is smart enough to cache template invocation against tag name and the parameter passed in.
 If the template invocation has a body, the body will also be taken into consideration when calculating the cache key.